If you’ve ever dreamed of visiting the island of Bora Bora, this was the sort of day you probably fantasized about.

 He was trying to attract the Stingrays that were swimming around us, just below the Sharks, clearly hoping to get a piece of the chumming action.

 The little girl in our group had been screeching in fear off and on throughout the experience.
 But she began genuinely screaming as the guide pulled a Stingray to the top of the water near her father (on whose shoulders she was currently perched).

 Crying unbcontrollably, she begged her father to move away.
 So he stepped aside and let the other guests pose for photos with the Stingray on their backs.

 When it was our turn, we politely declined, but didn’t explain why.

-As we made our way to a nearby coral reef for a second round of snorkeling, we asked our guide whether they had always handled the rays and fed the sharks in Bora Bora, or if it was done primarily to appease tourists.
+While we were en route, we asked our guide whether they had always handled the rays and fed the sharks in Bora Bora, or if it was done primarily to appease tourists.

 “If people pay all this money for a tour and only see one or two sharks, they complain,” he explained.
 “All of our competitors do it, so the tourists expect it.
 If we don’t do it, we won’t make any money.”

-How do you respond to that?
-Whose responsibility is it to make sustainable ecotourism choices: The Traveler?
-The Tour Operator?
-The Government?
+How in the heck do you respond to that?
+Whose responsibility is it to make sustainable ecotourism choices: The traveler’s?
+The tour operator’s?
+The local government’s?

-That being said, it’s not like I spoke up when it was happening.
+That being said, it’s not like I spoke up while the irresponsible behavior was happening.
 So I’m as guilty as anyone of supporting a business that should show more respect for the environment and help preserve it for future generations.